EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    The CSV format should follow the following format:

    .. csv-table:: Consumption
-      :header: " ", "RegionName", "ProcessName", "TimeSlice", "electricity", "diesel", "algae"
+      :header: " ", "RegionName", "ProcessName", "Timeslice", "electricity", "diesel", "algae"
       :stub-columns: 4

       0,USA,fluorescent light,1,1.9, 0, 0
       1,USA,fluorescent light,2,1.8, 0, 0

-   The index column as well as "RegionName", "ProcessName", and "TimeSlice" must be present.
+   The index column as well as "RegionName", "ProcessName", and "Timeslice" must be present.
 Further columns are reserved for commodities.
-"TimeSlice" refers to the index of the timeslice.
+"Timeslice" refers to the index of the timeslice.
 Timeslices should be defined consistently to the sectoral level timeslices.
    The column "ProcessName" needs to be present and filled in, in order for the data